Chaste/ApPredict/README.md

 ```sh
 <chaste source directory>/projects/ApPredict
 ```
-so that all the file paths can be picked up correctly.
-(replacing <chaste source directory> with the place you have put the Chaste source code).
+so that all the file paths can be picked up correctly (replacing ```<chaste source directory>``` with the place you have put the Chaste source code).
 Alternatively, you can put a sim link from the above folder to wherever you clone this repo.

 This ApPredict project should be used with the current revision of Chaste.
 If instead you want a version that works with a released version of Chaste, then please select the relevant Tag of this github repository.